 - Genetic predisposition to high aggression (non-breed specific)

-Idiopathic aggression relates to aggressive displays or attacks towards non-living objects for no reason.
+Idiopathic aggression relates to aggressive displays or attacks toward non-living objects and people for no reason.
 For example, a dog sees rubber bins and attacks them ferociously.
 Of this list, intraguild aggression is the least known and discussed.
 I wrote two articles on the topic called My Dog Killed My Other Dog Part 1 and Part 2.
 We receive e-mails daily, and the articles, pre and post-hacking, still generate the most attention.
 Before hackers, we had over one hundred comments and just as many private e-mails.
 We crunched the numbers, and it turns out one dog kills another dog in the same household every 1.3 days, year-round.

 Once I have identified the category of aggression, a discussion takes place.
 During the session, clients and I discussed time investment, financial investment, emotional investment, public and private risk assessment, and possible outcomes.
 Euthanasia is normally discussed in this meeting.
-I do not recommend euthanasia often, but on the upside, I do know how long and time consuming the behaviour modification process can take.
-Pet owners are not animal trainers; consequently, their life can become consumed by an aggressive dog and the training process.
+I do not recommend euthanasia often, but on the upside, I do know how long and time-consuming the behaviour modification process can take.
+Pet owners are not animal trainers; consequently, their lives can become consumed by an aggressive dog and the training process.
 Furthermore, my training has prepared me to remain emotionally neutral when animals display aggression, but that is not the case for clients.
 Clients are often afraid of their dogs.

 Public and private bite risks need to be considered in aggression cases because the dog and its caregiver become liabilities to the public.
-I know it can be heartbreaking to learn that the family dog poses a very high risk to the human and non-human population; therefore, euthanasia is considered as a solution.
+I know it can be heartbreaking to learn that the family dog poses a very high risk to the human and non-human populations; therefore, euthanasia is considered a solution.
 If the dog has a biological issue and medication is not an option because of cost, side effects, values and beliefs, or inefficacy, then euthanasia becomes the most ethical decision.